henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/about.md

 ---
 ## Professional bio

-I work as a freelance (senior or lead) software developer / solution architect in the Copenhagen area in Denmark.
+I work as a freelance (senior or lead) software developer / software architect in the Copenhagen area in Denmark.

 I have worked with software development since 1997, most of the time as a